nclarius/pyPL/CL/README.md

 **This tool is not equipped with an interactive user interface; input has to be specified in the source code.**
 A number of examples are already set up; this is the stuff you see when running the program.
 To specify your own input:
-- Structures and formulas to compute denotations for are defined in the function `compute` in `main.py`.
+- Structures and formulas to compute denotations for are defined in the function `compute_denot` in `main.py`.
   Formulas, unfortunately, have to be entered in prefix notation.
   Follow the existing examples and the documentations of the classes and methods to get an idea.
 - You can select which structures to include in the output by editing the variable `active` (near top of source code).